Greeleyville in Williamsburg County, South Carolina — The American South (South Atlantic)

 This house, with Classical Revival architectural influences, was built ca. 1906 for Edward J. McCollum (1867-1942), African-American businessman and machinist with the Mallard Lumber Company.
 In 1922, when twelve-year-old Charles E. Murray’s father William died, McCollum and his wife Margaret (1886-1949) took him in.
 They considered him their foster son and encouraged him to pursue his education.

 Erected 2007 by the Dr. Charles E. Murray Historical Foundation of Greeleyville.
 (Marker Number 45-17.)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Cantey Family Cemetery (approx. 6.2 miles away); Berkeley County (approx. 6.4 miles away); Burrows's Service Station / Cooper's Country Store (approx. 9.8 miles away); Thomas Walter (approx. 9.9 miles away); Lower Bridge: Take the Low Ground! (approx. 10.1 miles away); Battle Of Lower Bridge (approx. 10.1 miles away); The Elusive Francis Marion: Guerrilla Commander (approx. 10.4 miles away); Maham Plantation (approx. 10.4 miles away).
+Cantey Family Cemetery (approx. 6.2 miles away); Berkeley County (approx. 6.4 miles away); Union Presbyterian Church (approx. 9.2 miles away); Burrows's Service Station / Cooper's Country Store (approx. 9.8 miles away); Thomas Walter (approx. 9.9 miles away); Lower Bridge: Take the Low Ground! (approx. 10.1 miles away); Battle Of Lower Bridge (approx. 10.1 miles away); The Elusive Francis Marion: Guerrilla Commander (approx. 10.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 2, 2011, by David Bullard of Seneca, South Carolina.
-This page has been viewed 500 times since then and 29 times this year.
+This page was last revised on November 27, 2020.
+It was originally submitted on June 2, 2011, by David Bullard of Seneca, South Carolina.
+This page has been viewed 693 times since then and 54 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 2, 2011, by David Bullard of Seneca, South Carolina. • Syd Whittle was the editor who published this page.